What Is an AI Summariser and Why You Actually Need One

 An ai summarizer is a tool that uses artificial intelligence to read through long pieces of text and pull out the most important information.
 It's not just cutting random sentences - it understands context, identifies key points, and creates coherent summaries that make sense.

-Here's the thing: we're drowning in information.
-The average professional reads about 100,000 words daily across emails, reports, messages, and articles.
-That's basically a full-length novel every single day.
-An AI summariser cuts through this noise by condensing that content down to what actually matters.
+Here's the reality we're facing in 2026: information overload has reached unprecedented levels.
+The average professional now processes about 120,000 words daily across emails, Slack messages, reports, and collaborative documents.
+That's more than a full novel every single day.
+An AI summariser cuts through this overwhelming flood by condensing that content down to what genuinely matters, helping you stay focused on high-value work.

-I've been using keyboard ai tools for summarization for the past year, and it's changed how I work.
+I've been using keyboard ai tools for summarization for over two years now, and it's fundamentally transformed how I work.
 Instead of spending 20 minutes reading a lengthy client email thread, I get the key points in under a minute.
-The time savings are real - we're talking 5-10 hours weekly for most professionals.
+The time savings are substantial and measurable - most professionals report saving 5-10 hours weekly, with some power users reclaiming even more time for strategic work.

 What makes AI summarisers different from traditional summarization tools: